tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name200-preview200-preview"></a><a name="2.0.0-preview"/>2.0.0-Preview

-* A .NET Standard 2,0-as számú támogatott cél-keretrendszer lett hozzáadva, hogy a BulkExecutor-könyvtár működjön a .NET Core-alkalmazásokkal.
+* A .NET Standard 2,0 a támogatott cél keretrendszerek egyike, hogy a tömeges végrehajtó függvénytár működjön a .NET Core-alkalmazásokkal.

 ### <a name="a-name160160"></a><a name="1.6.0"/>1.6.0